Two dogs and a cat sit in front of a Christmas tree, under a tartan blanket.

 How to Create a Christmas Budget for a Credit-Free Holiday

-Also, check out this blogpost for 12 Best Tips to Spend Less at Christmas!
+Also, check out this blog post for 12 Best Tips to Spend Less at Christmas!

 Step 1: Assess your financial situation